exercism/typescript/CONTRIBUTING.md

 1. Create a new folder in `/exercises`
 1. You'll need to sync this folder with the matching config files.
 You can use `sync` to do this: `ASSIGNMENT=slug yarn babel-node scripts/sync`.
 1. Create a `<slug>.ts` stub file.
 1. Create a `<slug>.test.ts` test file.
-Here add the tests, per canonical data if possible.
+Here add the tests, per canonical data if possible (more on canonical data below).
 1. Create a `<slug>.example.ts` file.
 Place a working implementation, assuming it's renamed to `<slug>.ts`
+1. Create `.meta/tests.toml`.
+If the exercise that is being implemented has test data in the [problem specifications repository][problem-specifications], the contents of this file **must** be a list of UUIDs of the tests that are implemented or not implemented.
+Scroll down to [tools](#tools) to find the canonical data syncer which aids generating this file _interactively_.
 1. Run the tests locally, using `scripts/test`: `ASSIGNMENT=slug yarn babel-node scripts/test`.
 1. Run the linter locally, using `scripts/lint`: `ASSIGNMENT=slug yarn babel-node scripts/lint`.
+1. Create an entry in `config.json`: a unique _new_ UUID (you can use the `configlet uuid` tool to generate one, scroll down to [tools](#tools) to see how you can get it), give it a difficulty (should be similar to similar exercises), and make sure the _order_ of the file is sane.
+Currently the file is ordered first on core - non core, then on difficulty low to high, and finally lexographically.

 The final step is opening a Pull Request, with these items all checked off.
 Make sure the tests run and the linter is happy.
 It will run automatically on your PR.